-1.4 Spatial Coverage
+1.5 Spatial Coverage

-Northernmost Latitude: 85° N Southernmost Latitude: 57° N Easternmost Longitude: 11° E Westernmost Longitude: 109° W how the images were weighted.
-See the Surface Morphology Image Map section of this document for information on Compositing via Data Cumulation.
+Northernmost Latitude: 85° N Southernmost Latitude: 57° N Easternmost Longitude: 11° E Westernmost Longitude: 109° W

-1.4.1 Spatial Resolution
+1.5.1 Spatial Resolution

 Image maps are provided at 100 m and 500 m spacings.
-The underlying MODIS Band 1 and 2 swath data have a nominal resolution of 250 m; however, the image stacking scheme used to assemble the mosaics increases the resolution of the final product beyond that of individual MODIS scenes to between 150 m and 250 m, depending on the number of images that were stacked and
+The underlying MODIS Band 1 and 2 swath data have a nominal resolution of 250 m; however, the image stacking scheme used to assemble the mosaics increases the resolution of the final product beyond that of individual MODIS scenes to between 150 m and 250 m, depending on the number of images that were stacked and how the images were weighted.
+See the 3.3.4 section of this document for information on Compositing via Data Cumulation.

-1.4.2 Projection and Grid Description
+1.5.2 Projection Description

-- Projection: Polar Stereographic
+Projection: Polar Stereographic

-- Spheroid: WGS-84
+Spheroid: WGS-84

-- Rotation: 45°, that is 45 W longitude extending down from pole
+Rotation: 45°, that is 45° W longitude extending down from pole

-- Longitude of Central Meridian: 0°

-- Latitude of True Scale: 70° N
+Longitude of Central Meridian: 0° Latitude of True Scale: 70° N